 I am one of the baby boomers, born between 1946 and 1964.
-I sometimes wonder how we survived.
+I sometimes wonder how we survived our childhoods.
 Consider:

 Our mothers smoked and/or drank while pregnant.